 Custom Fonts

-Maker supports Google Fonts and custom fonts using text-based instructions inside the Theme Instructions field.
-These instructions define how fonts are applied across your projects.
+Maker supports Google Fonts and custom fonts using text-based instructions inside the Style Guide assets tab.
+These instructions are used to generate the Style Guide that defines how fonts are applied across your projects.

 Using Google Fonts